dfactoryplugins/download-attachments/readme.md

 Feel free to contribute to the source code on the [dFactory GitHub Repository](https://github.com/dfactoryplugins).

+## Frequently Asked Questions ##

+### Q. I have a question ###

+A. Chances are, someone else has asked it.
+Check out the support forum at: http://www.dfactory.co/support/

 ## Installation ##

 1. Install Download Attachments either via the WordPress.org plugin directory, or by uploading the files to your server